dcrapis/oceandao-wiki/Grant-Proposal-Template.md

 - Any prior work completed thus far?
 - What is the project roadmap?
 That is: what are key milestones, and the target date for each milestone.
 - Please include the milestone: publish an article/tutorial explaining your project as part of the grant (eg medium, etc).
-- Please include the team's long-term plans and intentions.
+- Please include the team's long-term plans and intentions:
+  - Maintenance?
+  - Foreseen or possible additions?

 ## Project Details